Articles

 By on

-Yesterday I was kind of fed up with the upleasant design of my blog, and decided to do something about that.
+Yesterday I was kind of fed up with the unpleasant design of my blog, and decided to do something about that.

 An attractive solution is migrating to Octopress.
 But that way I could no longer rely on Github to build and host the pages for me.